| by Carrie Macfarlane

 Where do we meet?

-Most research consultations are on Zoom, since meeting online is both popular among students and convenient for us.
-If you’d prefer an in-person consultation, we can try to arrange for that.
+Most research consultations are on Zoom because meeting online is popular among students as well as convenient for us.
+If you’d prefer an in-person consultation, we can try to arrange it.

 Who do I meet with?